 A closer look at the most debated and controversial moments involving Marsha Blackburn.

-Marsha Blackburn is an American politician and businesswoman currently serving as the senior United States Senator from Tennessee, elected in 2018.
-A Republican, she previously served as a Tennessee State Senator (1999-2003) and represented Tennessee's 7th congressional district in the U.S. House of Representatives (2003-2019).
-She is known for her conservative political stance.
+Marsha Blackburn is an American politician and businesswoman currently serving as a senior United States Senator for Tennessee, elected in 2018.
+As a member of the Republican Party, she previously served as a Tennessee State Senator from 1999 to 2003.
+From 2003 to 2019, Blackburn represented Tennessee's 7th congressional district in the U.S. House of Representatives.
+She has been noted as being among the most conservative members of the House during her tenure.

 In August 2019, Marsha Blackburn co-signed an amicus brief to the U.S. Supreme Court arguing that Title VII of the Civil Rights Act of 1964 does not prohibit employment discrimination based upon sexual orientation or gender identity.

-In 2004, Marsha Blackburn voted for proposed constitutional amendments to ban same-sex marriage.
+In 2004, Marsha Blackburn voted for a proposed constitutional amendment to ban same-sex marriage.

-In 2006, Marsha Blackburn voted for proposed constitutional amendments to ban same-sex marriage.
+In 2006, Marsha Blackburn voted for a proposed constitutional amendment to ban same-sex marriage.

-In 2009, Marsha Blackburn sponsored legislation requiring presidential candidates to show their birth certificates, in response to "birther" theories about Barack Obama.
+In 2009, Blackburn sponsored legislation requiring presidential candidates to show their birth certificates in response to "birther" conspiracy theories about Barack Obama.

 In 2009, Marsha Blackburn voted against the Lilly Ledbetter Fair Pay Act and the Paycheck Fairness Act.